8n8/crashbike/README.md

 # Description

 Crashbike is a Haskell program to simulate the motion of a bicycle and display the results.
-It uses a bicycle model and linearized equations of motion taken from Meijaard 07.
+It uses a bicycle model and linearized equations of motion taken from (Meijaard 07).

 The bicycle travels at a constant velocity over a perfectly smooth flat surface.
 It is excited by random sideways forces.